Jacked-Up/junglesequencer.com/docs/jungle-nodes/identity-node.md

 ---
 ### Attribute

-All Identity Nodes are required to have a `IdentityNode` class attribute defined.
+All Generic Nodes are required to have a `GenericNode` class attribute defined.
 This attribute defines the input port and output port on the node.

-Here's a list of all the properties you can define in the `IdentityNode` attribute:
+Here's a list of all the properties you can define in the `GenericNode` attribute:

 | Property          | Type     | Description                         |
 |-------------------|----------|-------------------------------------|